intuitive eating for teens title image

 2. Stock a Variety of Foods at Home

-Yes, it’s great to stock nourishing, nutrient-dense foods in your kitchen such as plain Greek yogurt, pumpkin seeds, apples, and roasted turkey.
+Yes, it’s great to stock your kitchen with nourishing, nutrient-dense foods, such as plain Greek yogurt, pumpkin seeds, apples, and roasted turkey.
 But be sure you also have some fun favorites–such as chips, chocolate, and ice cream.
 Letting your teen grow up in a house where no foods are off limits will help them develop a confident relationship with food.
 They will learn to see all foods as equal, to trust their body to tell them what and how much they need, and that you trust them.

 3. Offer Regular Snacks and Meals

 Offering regular snacks and meals for your teen is essential!
 While it may seem like they can figure some of this out on their own, they are still young and need your guidance and company.
-They may be out of the home for most of the day, but when they are home enjoy a snack, fika, or meal with them.
-Other ideas include: putting out breakfast foods that they can choose from in the morning, helping them pack an afternoon snack, and stocking lunch box foods that they like.
+They may be out of the home for most of the day, but when they are home, enjoy a snack, fika, or meal with them.
+Other ideas include: offering breakfast foods they can choose from in the morning, helping them pack an afternoon snack, and stocking lunchbox foods they like.

 As a dietitian, I admit to getting excited about the nutritional properties of food.
 After all, it’s pretty amazing that we can get energy and nutrients from the food we eat.
 That said, I also love to remind my clients that food is about more than nutrition.
 For example, food is also about pleasure, culture, traditions, celebration, and satisfaction.
 There are so many reasons to enjoy food!